-If we consume too much of animal products and processed foods we get sick, very sick.
-If all people were able to keep an adequate diet centered on plant based foods we would all be healthier, meat-eaters or not.
+A lot of people all over the world have chosen to become full time vegetarians/vegans.
+But if all people were able to keep an adequate diet centered on plant based foods we would all be healthier, whether you are a meat-eater or not.

 Yes.
 Unless you have some reasons of a special health concern, always consult a professional nutritionist before radically changing any kind of diet.

 There are several reasons why people become vegetarians; it may be for ethical, cultural, religious or for health reasons for example.
 Or it may simply be that you dislike meat.

 Choosing a plant based diet is a healthier choice if you also think about what and how you eat.